Applying for an F-1 visa

 - Have compelling medical or academic reasons, other than probation or suspension, for the delay in completion

-Contact Immigration Services at UC Davis Extension at least 30 days before your I-20 expires and provide documentation of financial support so that we can issue a new I-20 to you.
+Contact Immigration Services at UC Davis Continuing and Professional Education at least 30 days before your I-20 expires and provide documentation of financial support so that we can issue a new I-20 to you.

 F-1 students may work on-campus part-time (no more than 20 hours per week) while school is in session and full-time during school vacations.
 Off-campus employment is not permitted during the first academic year in most cases.
 After the first year of study, restricted off-campus employment authorization may be requested.
 Students enrolled in an English language program are not eligible for off-campus employment.
 Off-campus work authorization will require USCIS permission.
 Working off-campus without specific written authorization is a serious violation of F-1 status.

 Dependents (spouse and/or unmarried children under 21 years of age) who accompany F-1 students to the United States are admitted in F-2 status.
 F-2 dependents may not be employed in the United States.
 They may enroll part-time in an academic program or take full-time recreational classes.
 F-2 children may engage in full-time study only at the elementary or secondary school level (K-12th grades).

 F-1 and F-2 visa holders will need the following documents for international travel and reentry to the United States: